Virjanand/KataGuildedRose/README.md

 - [x] Extract isSellInPassed check
 - [ ] Can constructor be made private?
 - [ ] Check which methods can be removed on superclass
+- [ ] In factory method use switch